liammccluskey/DripNDash/README.md

 			- Step 3.
 Click the run button in the top left corner
 			- Step 4.
 Wait for project to build successfully.
 The iPhone 7 Plus simulator should now show the DripNDash login page
 			- Step 5.
 Go back to Xcode and change the simulator to the iPhone 8 Plus simulator -> This phone is also preferred as simulator seems to run fastest on this phone
 			- Step 6.
-Click the run button on the top left corner
+Click the run button on the top left corner.
+				- Step 6.1.
+Xcode will prompt you with a "Stop DripNDash?" message.
+Click stop and proceed to step 7
 			- Step 7.
 Wait for app to build on iPhone 8 Plus, then click the DripNDash application icon on the iPhone 7 Plus simulator
 			- Complete?: You should now see the login page one both iPhone simulators